Codeinwp/wp-product-review/readme.md

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 ## Changelog ##
+### 3.4.6 - 2018-07-12  ###

+* Added RTL compatibility
+* Allow overriding the Products Templates from the theme with a custom /wppr/ folder
+* Fixed problem with missing alt texts
+* Fixed problem with product image notice overlapping the featured image control

 ### 3.4.5 - 2018-06-18  ###

 * Fixed problem with product price alignment on the first template